Monte McNaughton: Tim Hortons hiring issues

 In December 2021, McNaughton shared his thoughts on difficulties faced by some Tim Hortons franchises in hiring staff.
 He called on employers, including Tim Hortons to step up and pay workers more.
 He noted that "businesses that are paying workers well, that are providing benefits and in some cases pensions, those businesses are going to have a competitive advantage".

+Resignation

+On October 6, 2023, McNaughton resigned in order to accept a job in the private sector at Woodbine Entertainment Group as executive vice-president of industry relations and people experience.
+A provincial by-election to replace him was held on May 2, 2024.